-- Provide these conditions for the retail/commercial areas, to the satisfaction of the Director of P&Z: (P&Z) - a.
-Maintain operable entrances along Verve Street/Road 5.
-Include this requirement in each tenant's lease. - b.
+- 138. Provide these conditions for the retail/commercial areas, to the satisfaction of the Director of P&Z: (P&Z) - a.
+Maintain operable entrances along Westend Blvd./Road 1, Hecht Ave./Road 2, and Alex Way/Road 4.
+Include this requirement in each tenant's lease.

+- b.
 All ground floor windows shall remain transparent, except as otherwise allowed by the City of Alexandria Zoning Ordinance.
-This is not intended

-- to prevent retailers from displaying their goods in display cases that are oriented towards the street frontage. - c.
+This is not intended to prevent retailers from displaying their goods in display cases that are oriented towards the street frontage. - c.
 Placing or constructing items that block visibility through windows of the interior commercial space from the street and the sidewalk, including but not limited to walls, storage cabinets, carts, shelving, boxes, coat racks, storage bins, and closets, shall be prohibited. - d.
 Window film may be permitted in certain locations for individual retailers to balance the needs of street activation and privacy, subject to these requirements: - i.
-Film would not be permitted on windows fronting Westend Blvd. or the Central Plaza. - ii.
-In locations other than "i", film cannot cover more than 50 percent of a window without approval of the Director of P&Z. - iii.
+Film would not be permitted on windows fronting Westend Blvd. or the Central Plaza, - ii.
+In locations other than "i", film cannot cover more than 50 percent of a window without approval from the Director of P&Z. - iii.
 Unless the Director of P&Z determines that the window location or film design presents unique circumstances, covering the entire window with film would not be permitted, and - iv.
-The applicant shall work with City staff during the Final Site Plan process to identify secondary streets where window film may be appropriate. \ - The design of individual retail bays may vary to express the unique characteristics of each tenant subject to the approval of the Director of P&Z and these requirements: (P&Z) \\\ - a.
+The applicant shall work with City staff during the Final Site Plan process to identify secondary streets where window film may be appropriate. \ - 139.
+The design of individual retail bays may vary to express the unique characteristics of each tenant subject to the approval of the Director of P&Z and these requirements: (P&Z) \\\ - a.
 Subject to the satisfaction of the Director of P&Z, limited decorative and temporary finishes (e.g., plywood) may be permissible on retail bays.
 Unpainted plywood would not be permissible. - b.
-Permanent facades must be installed on all retail bays within 36 months of the receipt of the final Certificate of Occupancy. - In coordination with the Retail A mechanical design, direct the mechanical louvers along Landmark St./Road 7 away from pedestrians to the extent possible to the satisfaction of the Director of P&Z. (P&Z) \ - The Director of P&Z shall review administrative Special Use Permits after one year of operation, and shall docket the matter for the Planning Commission and City Council if (1) violations of the permit conditions occurred and were not corrected immediately, constitute repeat violations, or create a direct and immediate adverse zoning effect on the surrounding community; (2) the Director has received a request from any person to docket the permit for review due to a complaint that may be a violation of the permit conditions and the Director has reasonably determined that such violation occurred; or (3) the Director has determined that problems with the operation of the use exist and that new or revised conditions are needed.
-(P&Z) - 137.
+Permanent facades must be installed on all retail bays within 36 months of the receipt of the final Certificate of Occupancy. - 140.
+The Director of P&Z shall review administrative Special Use Permits after one year of operation, and shall docket the matter for the Planning Commission and City Council if (1) violations of the permit conditions occurred and were not corrected immediately, constitute repeat violations, or create a direct and immediate adverse zoning effect on the surrounding community; (2) the Director has received a request from any person to docket the permit for review due to a complaint that may be a violation of the permit conditions and the Director has reasonably determined that such violation occurred; or (3) the Director has determined that problems with the operation of the use exist and that new or revised conditions are needed.
+(P&Z) - 141.
 Encourage employees who drive to use off-street parking.
 (T&ES)

-- Encourage employees to use public transportation.
+- 142. Encourage employees to use public transportation.
 Contact Go Alex at goalex @alexandriava.gov for information on establishing an employee transportation benefits program.
-(T&ES) - 139.
+(T&ES) - 143.
 Provide information about alternative forms of transportation to access the site, including but not limited to printed and electronic business promotional material.
 Contact Go Alex at goalex@alexandriava.gov for more information.
-(T&ES) - Provide information about nearby garages on the business's website to encourage patrons to park off-street.
-(T&ES) - Day care uses must not occupy more than one-half of the total retail square footage of each building.
+(T&ES) - 144.
+Provide information about nearby garages on the business's website to encourage patrons to park off-street.
+(T&ES) - 145.
+Day care uses must not occupy more than one-half of the total retail square footage of each building.
 Daycares may not face onto publicly accessible open space (i.e., Paseo and Central Plaza), although daycares may have entrances that open onto publicly accessible open space.
 (P&Z)